 HTG approaches can be broadly categorized into two paradigms: \emph{online} and \emph{offline}.
 Online HTG conceptualizes handwriting as a temporal sequence of strokes.
 Models in this setting take as input a style representation encoded in the form of stroke trajectories and then predict subsequent trajectories, which are finally rendered as an image~\cite{graves2013generating,aksan2018deepwriting,aksan2018stcn,dai2023disentangling,luhman2020diffusion,ren2023diff}.
 However, the need for specialized hardware such as digitizing tablets to capture stroke-level data makes this approach costly and impractical in scenarios where the reference style is derived from existing manuscripts, such as historical collections.
 This limitation has motivated the development of offline HTG, where both the style reference and the generated samples are static images.
 Offline HTG has therefore attracted more research attention and also constitutes the focus of this paper.
 Offline HTG aims at generating text images that reflect a user-defined content string~\cite{alonso2019adversarial,fogel2020scrabblegan} and, in the Styled variant focus of this work, one or more reference style images~\cite{kang2020ganwriting,bhunia2021handwriting,pippi2023handwritten,vanherle2024vatr++,davis2020text,pippi2025zero,gan2021higan,gan2022higan+,krishnan2023textstylebrush,dai2024one,mayr2024zero}.
 For our model, we use a single text line image as reference since this provides rich stylistic cues while remaining convenient for the user to supply.

 Most HTG models are either GAN-based~\cite{kang2020ganwriting,davis2020text,gan2021higan,gan2022higan+,luo2022slogan,krishnan2023textstylebrush} and diffusion-based frameworks~\cite{zhu2023conditional,nikolaidou2023wordstylist,nikolaidou2024diffusionpen,dai2024one}, and rely on convolutional backbones.
 In these methods, content and style are encoded separately and fused in later stages, which prevents the modeling of content-sensitive stylistic phenomena (\eg~ligatures or character-specific rendering variations such as repeated letters).
 To address this issue, recent Transformer-based adversarial approaches~\cite{bhunia2021handwriting,pippi2023handwritten,vanherle2024vatr++} introduce cross-attentions to capture style–content interactions.
 To further exploit such interactions,~\cite{pippi2025zero} introduces an encoder-decoder autoregressive Transformer that generates styled text images by conditioning on both the style image and its textual content, learning how to link the style characters with their visual appearance.
-However, this introduces two limitations: first, the required textual content of the style image might not always be available or easy to obtain; second, when the style is particularly complex, the binding between text style image and text style content can fail and the generation is prone to collapse.
-To address this, we introduce explicit synchronization and stop tokens so that our proposed Eruku is able to generate styled text even when not provided with the textual content of the style image.
+This introduces two limitations: first, the required textual content of the style image may not always be available or easy to obtain; second, when the style is particularly complex, the binding between the style image and its text content can fail, and generation is prone to collapse.
+To address this, we introduce explicit synchronization and stop tokens, which make Eruku able to generate styled text even when not provided with the textual content of the style image.